andreasoie/neuralpedia/README.md

-# NeuralPedia: Information on many subjects in the space of Neural Networks
+# NeuralPedia:

-> Brief interpretations of various subjects in the space of Neural Networks
+> Brief interpretations of many subjects in the space of Neural Networks

-## Basics
+## Brief

 Below shows various questions I've thought of as I'm trying to formulate my theoretical understanding of the subjects.
 The order of the various subject is not entirely in order.
 A lot of the answers are based on the conceptual understanding of the subject (the actual implementation is just a lot of matrix multiplication, amirite?).